dali99/F-Science/README.md

 # F-Science
-A Unity game where you solve puzzles by chaning physical constants
+A Unity game where you solve puzzles by changing physical constants